 Britax Click & Go Recall Notice and Adapter Information

 Britax issued a recall for the Click & Go car seat adapters that come standard with the Britax B-Agile 3 and Britax B-Agile Double strollers.
 The strollers are safe to use, but the car seat attachment adapters that work with the Click & Go infant car seats are not (prior to 2017).
 The adapters can disconnect from the stroller, creating a fall hazard.
-Consumers should dispose of the adapters immediately and request a remedy kit from Britax.
+Consumers should dispose of the adapters right away and contact Britax for a remedy kit.
 For more information about this recall, and to see if your stroller is affected, please visit the Britax Safety Recall page.

 This chart includes the overall scores for each combination tested in this review including the B-Agile (in blue).

 The following sections include details on the B-Agile 3's performance during testing.